 Writing

-For years, after that Broadway morning, I noticed people living on the street just long enough to step around them.
+For years after that Broadway morning, I noticed people living on the street just long enough to step around them.
 It was as though getting too close would make their lives rub off on me.
-But then I met Clayton.
+Then I met Clayton

-Dogs barked and darted back and forth.
-Adults held leashes and talked
+On a Tuesday in 2019, dogs barked and darted back and forth.
+Adults held leashes and talked in clusters.

-A jet sounded overhead.
+A jet rumbled overhead.
 I looked up at the April sky.
-Low hanging clouds stretched to the horizon.
+Low-hanging clouds stretched to the horizon.

 I noticed and ignored all of this.
-I focused on the watch ticking at my wrist.
+I focused on the watch ticking on my wrist.
 My daughter was late for high school.
-We had walked two blocks from our house and now followed a loose line of commuters cutting through the playfield, some held coffee, others briefcases.
+We had walked two blocks from our house, and now followed a loose line of commuters cutting through the playfield—some held coffee, others briefcases.

 Three runners circled the field.
 Beyond them, a handful of resting bodies scattered against the fence line.
 Some were covered in blankets, others with pieces of cardboard.

-“Hello sir.”
-Again, the cheerful voice.
-It had a deep, slightly gravely sound of someone who smoked.
+“Hello, sir.”
+Again the cheerful voice.
+It had the deep, slightly gravely timbre of someone who smoked.

 I gave a nod and kept moving.

 At the end of the day, I met my daughter at school and we followed the reverse route across the playfield.
-Again, there was the bearded man and, again, he said, “Hello sir.”
+Again, there was the bearded man, and again, “Hello, sir.”

-This greeting happened the next day and the next.
+This happened the next day and the next.
 He said “hello” as if we were old friends, as if to say, “What luck to keep running into you!”
 I responded with a blank stare.
-At the time, I didn't think much of it; I wish I had.
-Looking back, if someone sitting on the playfield, eating ice cream with friends, ran up to me and said “hello” or one of the soccer players waved at me three days in a row, how could I ignore them?
-I
+At the time, I didn’t think much of it.
+Looking back, if someone sitting on the playfield eating ice cream with friends ran up to me and said, “hello”, or one of the soccer players waved at me three days in a row, would I ignore them?

 “He’s only talking to you,” my daughter said one morning on the way to school.